How to Link Excel Data with a Graph in Word or PowerPoint

 from the menu (or Apple+C).
 If you have done this correctly, you

-see the range selected and “crawling ants” around the data range in
+should see the range selected and “crawling ants” around the data

 Next, switch back to the Microsoft Graph program (it has its own

-Dock, or use ALT+TAB).
-Select (highlight) the sample data range.
+badge on the Dock, or use ALT+TAB).
+Select (highlight) the sample

-> PASTE LINK on the Graph menu.
+> PASTE LINK.
 In the resulting dialog, click OK to replace

 the sample data with the linked data from Excel.
-Your data sheet should now look
+Your data sheet

-like this (View > Datasheet from the Microsoft Graph menu):
+should now look like this (View > Datasheet from the Microsoft

 and the graph will look like this after you pasted the linked data: